Breaking the news I had Triple Negative Breast Cancer

-The third reaction is possibly dumbest, just because it’s so common: “You have cancer and I could be hit by a bus tomorrow.”
-As an aspiring writer, I’m appalled a cliché is intended to be helpful.
+The third unhelpful reactionn: “Life’s risky; anyone could be hit by a bus anytime.”
+As an aspiring writer, I’m appalled this cliché is so common.
 Pleeze, think of a fresher metaphor for the fragility of life and that everyone is a diagnosis away from potential disaster.
-The first few hundred times, my response was polite acknowledgement they were trying to say something – anything – to show they understood what I faced.
+The first few hundred times, my response was polite acknowledgement they were trying to say something – anything – to show they understood.

 The helpful reactions

-My wonderful big sister Andria is a magnificent force of nature; my mentor and tormenter.
+My wonderful big sister, Andria, is a magnificent force of nature; my mentor and tormenter.
 As a voluptuous 15-year-old to my gawky, thin 12, she’d say: “What do you want, a medal or a breast to pin it on.”
-I reminded her of this and added: “I’ve finally got breasts, and they’re trying to kill me, so now I’ll take the medal instead.”
+I reminded her of this and added: “I’ve finally got breasts, and they’re trying to kill me, so now I’ll take the medal please.”
 Andria was on a plane to Calgary 2 days later.
 If you can’t be there in person, write and don’t expect long replies.

 My friend, Rose Boll, author of an award nominated young adult novel called The Second Trial, reminded me that it isn’t useful to write what not to say and sign off.
-Of course, duh, slap forehead with hand, I know that; I practice Appreciative Inquiry, and the reframe of the negative to the positive and etc, etc, etc. Thanks Rose, for reminding me to use in writing about Living Breastlessly what I know from Conflict Competency, which is the point of this blog.
-At the Tapestry Retreat, March, 2012, there was a session on important conversations, including a chance for each person to say:
+Of course, duh, slap forehead with hand, I know that; I practice Appreciative Inquiry, and the reframe of the negative to the positive and etc, etc, etc. Thanks Rose, for reminding me to use in Living Breastlessly what I know from Conflict Competency.

 please forgive me